LedgerLeopard/quorum-maker/README.md

 - An easy interface to create and manage the Quorum Network
 - A modern UI to monitor and manage Quorum Network
 - A Network Map Service to be used for identifying nodes and self-publishing roles.
 - Block and Transaction Explorer
 - Smart Contract Deployment
 - Email Notifications

 ## Quickstart

-Please refer to [Quorum Maker Wiki](https://github.com/synechron-finlabs/quorum-maker/wiki) for complete reference on using Quorum Maker.
+Please refer to [Quorum Maker Wiki](https://github.com/LedgerLeopard/quorum-maker/wiki) for complete reference on using Quorum Maker.

 > For quick help, run `./setup.sh --help`

 ## Change Log
+Change log V2.7.0
+1. Upgrade to Tessera 0.10.2
+1. Upgrade to Quorum 2.4.0
+1. Remove Constellation

 Change log V2.6.2
 1. Upgraded to Tessera 0.8